Laboratory glove box for inert atmosphere processing and chemistry

 High Quality Materials

 While developing the Ossila Glove Box, we performed extensive tests on the performance of different materials.
 The results were clear.
 By using a combination of grade 304 stainless steel, 6mm hardened glass, and butyl rubber gloves, our inert atmosphere glove box is able to offer ultra low moisture and oxygen ingress rates.
-This gives the system a wide compatibility with different materials and solvents and makes it suitable for nearly any experiment.
+This gives the system a wide compatibility with different materials and solvents and makes it suitable for nearly any application, from chemistry to organic electronics.

 Built to last, the solid construction and premium materials of the glove box means that it can withstand frequent long-term use in a busy lab without issue.